Cron Job: Basics & Checklist

 Disable Default WordPress Cron System #

-Before we proceed, we will need to confirm that the default PHP-based scheduled job running is disabled from WordPress Configuration File (wp-config.php).
+Before we proceed to configure a Server-side cron job, we will need to confirm that the default PHP-based scheduled job running is disabled from the WordPress Configuration File (wp-config.php).

 To do this please open the wp-config.php file and look for the section below: